callum-hart/immutable-styles/docsNext/gettingStarted.md

 npm start
 ```

-In its current state the restaurant card looks rather unappetizing – the markup is there –  the styling however is not.
+In its current state the restaurant card looks rather unappetizing since the markup is unstyled.

 The files we are interested in are: src/RestaurantCard.jsx – which contains the restaurant cards markup and: src/RestaurantCard.**iss.jsx** – which *will* contain the restaurant cards styles.